Tell Zurghul: History

 Excavations have found stratified evidence of occupation in the Ubaid period (Ubaid 4), Late Uruk period, Early Jemdet Nasr, and Early Dynastic I period.
 Out of context finds and textual evidence support a strong occupation in the Early Dynastic III Period of the First and Second Dynasties of Lagash.
 The former is represented by inscriptions of Enmetena and the latter by those of Gudea who was responsible for major rebuilding of Sirara, the temple of the goddess Nanshe originally built by Ur-Nanshe.
 The city was recorded as having been destroyed by the Elamites about the time of the fall of the Third Dynasty of Ur.
 ‘The Lamentation over the Destruction of Sumer and Ur' has Nanshe declaring "Alas, the destroyed city, my destroyed temple!".
 The excavators have speculated that the paucity of Early Dynastic III remains is the result of that destruction.

+The temple hymn of Nanshe begins:

+"Is it not the city, is it not the city, is its me not proclaimed?
+Is it not ABxHA^{ki}, the city, is its me not proclaimed?
+Is it not the pure city, the city, is its me not proclaimed?
+Is it not the mountain risen from the water, the city, is its me not proclaimed ..."